BenjaminSauder/SimpleLattice/README.md

 You can choose the alignment of the lattice, the number of control points and the interplation type.

 It also does auto cleanup in the back, but only on modifiers & vertex groups with "SimpleLattice" in the name.

+# THIS ADDON IS HIGHLY WORK IN PROGRESS